KatePaulauskas/watch-store/README.md

 ### Header

 The header of the Eternity Luxury Watch Store website is designed to provide essential functionality and enhance user experience.
 It includes navigation bar, search bar, shopping cart icon, and account icon, all prominently positioned for easy access.

-The logo, representing the brand's identity, is centered in the header to ensure strong brand recognition.
+The logo with tagline, representing the brand's identity, is centered in the header to ensure strong brand recognition.

 ![Eternity Watch Store Logo](/media/logo.webp)